The Land Before Time Retold

 When Aylene finally got the suitcase shoved into a corner of the room, she flopped down on the bed, letting out a huge sigh and staring up at the ceiling.

-After a long road trip with her brother teasing her most of the time, it was nice to finally have some space to herself.
-Subconsciously, she touched the stone around her neck and stroked it with her thumb.
+After a long road trip, and with her brother teasing her most of the time, it was nice to finally have some space to herself.
+She absentmindedly touched the stone around her neck and stroked it with her thumb.

 It had a very smooth texture, yet it wasn't completely flat.
 It had a few ridges that were pretty subtle, but she could defiantly see small shapes when she tilted it in the light.
 Its primary color was dark olive green, but it also had small black specks coating it.